vanhaaggen/Codewars-Stat-Card/README.md

 ### Good to know
-1. ⚠ This app is deployed on ![Heroku][1] and it has a limit of 50 concurrent conections so, If you like it please 🙏 clone the repo and deploy it on your favourite platform.
+1. ⚠ This app is deployed on Heroku and it has a limit of 50 concurrent conections so, If you like it please 🙏 clone the repo and deploy it on your favourite platform.

 2. ![Heroku][1] + ☕.
 This app is [kaffeinated](https://kaffeine.herokuapp.com/).It pings every 30 minutes to keep the dyno awake.
 Due to Heroku's policies for free dynos to sleep for 6 hours a day, I've set mine to fall asleep😴 from 1:00am to 7:00am GMT.